amartinhuertas/amartinhuertas.github.io/menu2.md

 \label{sec_senior}
 ### Senior researcher stage

 This period spans 2016-2020.
 Early 2016, **I was promoted as senior researcher at the {{cimne}}**, position which I held until late 2019, concurrently with my position as adjoint professor at {{upc}}.
 Then, early 2020, **I moved to the School of Mathematics at Monash University (Melbourne, Australia), where I was appointed as senior research fellow (Level B) for a 3-year period after winning an international competitive call for candidates**.
 During this period, I have carried out three main {{rls}} which are labeled as RL1-RL3 below.
-These are on-going  {{rls}} , and not chronologically ordered.
-Besides, they are not fully decoupled, as the research outputs from some of these provides advances readily to be used for the others as well.
 RL3 should be regarded as a cross-cutting, continuous {{rl}} , on which the advances of the other {{rls}}  are grounded on, and vice-versa.

 \label{sec:rl1}
 #### RL1: Robust and scalable adaptive unfitted finite element methods with application to additive manufacturing